Sunday, 18 May 2008

 Raiders of the lost Poppies

 Poppy or the Pappaverum Somniferum is supposed to be that plant that can be used to make opium.
 For getting opium you you need the milk of the ripe dry fruit.
 That is the reason, why you need a special permission to grow poppy plants in Italy.
-Some people say that to get opium you need another variety of poppy and perhaps you also need the hotter sun of equator.
-I am not sure about that but you can usually see the bright red poppy flowers along railway tracks and highways, where it grows as a weed.
+Some people say that to get opium you need another variety of poppy and not these common flowers that we have, that is why no one bothers with these.
+Perhaps you also need the hotter sun of equator.
+I am not sure about that but you can usually see the bright red poppy flowers along railway tracks and highways, where it grows as a weed, in our part of Italy.

-And no Ipod, no music to distract today, I decided.
+And today no I-pod, no music to distract me, I decided.
 Nature demands proper attention or so, I thought.
 And so off we were.

 I like the seeds of Lime trees with the strange wing that is pierced by the flowers.
 I have read of the subtle perfume of Lime but to me the flowers seem scentless.